Ulster University to Cut Up to 450 Jobs Amid Higher Education Funding Crisis

 What's Next

 The 90-day consultation period will determine the final shape of the redundancy programme.
-Political pressure is mounting on the Executive to revisit the question of higher education funding, with Ulster Unionist deputy leader Diana Armstrong calling for a wider conversation about sustainability.
+Political pressure is mounting on the Executive to revisit the question of higher education funding, with calls from across the political spectrum for urgent action.
 Full details are available from BBC News Northern Ireland.